3dreamengine/3DreamEngine/README.md

-	noMesh               -- load vertex information but do not create a final mesh - template objects etc noParticleSystem     -- prevent the particle system from being generated cleanup              -- the level of cleanup after the objects have been loaded. false deloads nothing. nil (default) deloads all buffers except faces and vertex positions. true deloads everything. export3do            -- loads the object as usual, then export the entire object, including simple versions and particle system, as a single, high speed 3do file centerMass           -- normalize the center of mass (vertice mass) to its origin mergeObjects         -- merge all object into one animations           -- when using COLLADA format, split the animation into {key = {from, to}}, where from and to are timestamps in seconds
+	noMesh               -- load vertex information but do not create a final mesh - template objects etc noParticleSystem     -- prevent the particle system from being generated cleanup              -- the level of cleanup after the objects have been loaded. false deloads nothing. nil (default) deloads all buffers except faces and vertex positions. true deloads everything. export3do            -- loads the object as usual, then export the entire object inclusive animations, collisions, positions and similar as a 3DO file.
+See 3DO chapter for use cases export3doVertices    -- vertices are not included by default, since they are bulky and unecessary unless converting an object to a collision.
+While not recommended, you can force vertices and edge data to be included. centerMass           -- normalize the center of mass (vertice mass) to its origin mergeObjects         -- merge all object into one animations           -- when using COLLADA format, split the animation into {key = {from, to}}, where from and to are timestamps in seconds